 Amsterdam is the largest city and the capital of The Netherlands.
 It has an urban population of over one million and a metropolitan population of over two million.

+Amsterdam is known as “Venice of the North” because of its historic canals that criss-cross the city, its impressive architecture and more than 1,500 bridges.
 There is something for every traveller’s taste here, whether you prefer culture and history, serious partying, or just the relaxing charm of an old European city.

 The Netherlands is a world leader in terms of liberal policies towards and public acceptance of the LGBT community.
 Homosexuality was decriminalised in 1811.
 The first openly gay bar opened in 1927 in Amsterdam.

 One of the world’s first gay rights’ organisations, the COC, was founded here in 1946.
 In 1993, an Equal Rights Law outlawed discrimination on the basis of sexual orientation in areas such as housing and public services.

 As early as the mid-’80s, a group of gay rights activists asked the government to allow same-sex couples to marry.
 The law was changed on 1 April 2001 and The Netherlands became the first country in the world to legalise same-sex marriage.